 Special thanks to doctors Jamie Stewart, Andrew Clark, and Marc Dorval and the countless nurses and hospital employees for their compassion and care over the years and to the staff at both Golden Years Estate and Kenneth E. Spencer Memorial home for the care you provided over the last year.

-Arrangements are in the care of Salisbury Funeral Home (372-4800).
-A graveside service and musical celebration of life will take place on later dates, when family and friends can once again gather.
 If desired, donations in memory of Vernon can be made to Friends of the Moncton Hospital, Cornerstone Community Church (Wheaten Settlement), or a charity of choice.

 I wish I could see the angels faces